New African Penguin Juveniles!

 As for what’s next for this duo?

-Exciting Hatchings for an Endangered Species at the National Aviary
+Exciting Hatchings for a Critically Endangered Species at the National Aviary

-Because of the critical importance of each and every hatching for this endangered species, Pierogi was raised by Patrick and Owen’s colony mates, Sidney and Bette, who have so far fledged 10 chicks at the National Aviary.
+Because of the critical importance of each and every hatching for this Critically Endangered species, Pierogi was raised by Patrick and Owen’s colony mates, Sidney and Bette, who have so far fledged 10 chicks at the National Aviary.
 This time around, Patrick and Owen incubated their two eggs inside of a Penguin Point nesting cave for about a month and the chicks hatched on November 5 and 9.
 An excellent genetic match, they are already showing strong signs of being dedicated penguin parents.
-The National Aviary’s expert animal care team has been observing their feeding, brooding, and preening behaviors, and can see that these chicks are growing and developing well in their care, now in a behind-the-scenes habitat so that they can be closely monitored by the veterinary team.
+The National Aviary’s expert animal care team has been observing their feeding, brooding, and preening behaviors, and can see that these chicks are growing and developing well in their care.

 One chick during a weigh-in